By Richard Forbes.

 Psychographics are (mostly) harmless, (sorta)

 The story of Canada’s own flirtations with psychographics began with electoral boffin Patrick Muttart.
 As Lawrence Martin explains in Harperland, Muttart, was an early champion of psychographics and microtargeting in the federal Conservative ranks.
-1 It was Muttart’s psychographic post-mortem of the 2004 general election results, according to Harperland, which inspired the Harper government’s future penchant for boutique tax credits.
+1 According to Martin, it was Muttart’s psychographic post-mortem of the 2004 general election results which inspired the Harper government’s future penchant for boutique tax credits.
 Muttart’s analysis showed these tax credits were viewed favorably by likely Conservative households due to their visibility and the direct association between the credit’s subject and routine family expenses.
-The Parliamentary Budget Office (PBO) consistently found these hamfisted tax policies – despite being distributed like candy throughout the Harper years – were inefficient, costly, and largely favoured wealthy Canadians, proving a policy’s popularity doesn’t necessarily translate into effectiveness.
+However, the Parliamentary Budget Office (PBO) consistently found these tax policies – despite being distributed like candy throughout the Harper years – were inefficient, costly, and largely favoured wealthy Canadians, proving a policy’s popularity doesn’t necessarily translate into effectiveness.

 As a tool for informing campaigners and targeted advertising, its data analysis simply informs campaigns about their ‘base’ and helps parties make the best case for themselves to targeted audiences.
 But as a tool for policy development, psychographics trades the economic soundness of policies for electability.
 It’s fair to conclude then that psychographics impacts parliament far more negatively than the campaign trail.